f4z3r/wasmcloud-tutorial/component-model/rs-component/README.md

 # A Rust Component

 Cargo (the Rust build tooling) provides a nice convenient subcommand `component` to setup components.
-This disectory was generated using the following command (you don't need to run this):
+This directory was generated using the following command (you don't need to run this):

 ```sh
 cargo component new rs-component --name calculator
 ```

-Again, just like with the Python component, we declare the WIT in the [`wit/`](./wit/) directory.
+Again, just like with the Python component, we declared the WIT in the [`wit/`](./wit/) directory.
 Moreover, in order for Rust to know the contents of `wasmcloud-tutorial:adder/add@0.1.0` declared in the WIT, we have a line in the `Cargo.toml` file to reference it: